 Sony Xperia S is the latest phone that is introduced by Sony after it had parted ways with Ericsson from their partnership.
 Since the coming of android, the market is flooded with a plethora of smartphones that not only offer you good looks but they are also a great value for money.
 The Xperia brand of phones cannot be called as the economical phones but these are definitely the best in its class.
 Read on to have hands on review of the Sony Xperia S.

-The Screen of the phone is 4.3 inch in length and is equipped with the proprietary Sony BRAVIA Engine.
+The Screen of the Sony Xperia S is 4.3 inch in length and is equipped with the proprietary Sony BRAVIA Engine.
 The resolution of the screen is 720X1280 which results in a 720p screen that is capable of rendering HD videos.
 The device has 342 ppi pixel density with is greater than iPhone 4s (326).
 The TFT LCD screen is very competitive as compared to the some of the AMOLED or Super LCD screens which are offered some other phones in the market.
 The screen’s output is compared by many to iPhone 4S’s.

 The camera has always been the main USP of the Sony phones.
 The Xperia S has a 12 MP camera that is capable of shooting 1080p videos which can get downgraded to the normal quality when you connect your phone to your laptop or Television.
 The company has been in the camera business for a long time and understands the needs and requirements of its customers.
 The camera really excels in taking the macro shots without any significant loss in details.
 There are a number of camera controls which are offered by the phone.
 You can even adjust the position of four most frequently used controls on the main viewfinder screen so that you can have a quicker access to them.
 There is a secondary camera of 1.3 MP for video calling and chatting.
 Some of the features which are offered by the camera include Geo Tagging, Touch Focus, Face and Smile Detection, 3D Sweep Panorama and much more.